api3dao/old-api3-docs/docs/dev/quirks.md

 ## markdown-links-check

-When running the test:links script the following error may be caused by a file with a space in its name.
+When running the `test:links:prod` or `test:links:next` scripts the following error may be caused by a file with a space in its name.

 ```bash
 ERROR: File not found!
 Please provide a valid filename as an argument.